13. What is the difference between understanding the truth and understanding doctrine?

 from “Practice the Truth Once You Understand It” in The Word Appears in the Flesh

-After you have had the experience, you can then talk about the knowledge you should have about the things you have experienced.
-In addition, you can also distinguish between those whose knowledge is real and practical and those whose knowledge is based on doctrine and is worthless.
-So, whether the knowledge that you are talking accords with the truth largely depends on whether you have practical experience.
+Whether the knowledge that you are talking accords with the truth largely depends on whether you have practical experience.
 Where there is the truth in your experience, your knowledge will be practical and valuable.
 Through your experience, you can also gain discernment and insight, deepen your knowledge, and increase your wisdom and common sense in conducting yourself.
 The knowledge spoken by people who do not possess the truth is doctrine, no matter how high.
 This type of person may well be very intelligent when it comes to matters of the flesh but cannot make distinctions when it comes to spiritual matters.
 This is because such people have no experience at all in spiritual affairs.
 These are people who are not enlightened in spiritual affairs and do not understand the spirit.
 Regardless of which aspect of knowledge you talk about, as long as it is your being, then it is your personal experience, your real knowledge.
 What those who speak only doctrine, that is, those who do not possess the truth or reality, talk about can also be said to be their being, because their doctrine is only arrived at from deep contemplation and is the result of their mind pondering deeply, but it is only doctrine, it is nothing more than imagination!

 from “God’s Work and Man’s Work” in The Word Appears in the Flesh

-from “Questions & Answers” in Sermons and Fellowship on Entry Into Life (I)
+from “Questions & Answers” in Sermons and Fellowship on Entry Into Life I

 from The Fellowship From the Above